anbox-cloud/discourse-docs/explanation/benchmarking.md

 | Swrast                | Comma-separated values                | <display_width>,<display_height>,<display_fps>,<display_density>  |
 | WebRTC                | Json-based                            | {<br>"display_width": <display_width>,<br>"display_height": <display_height>,<br>"display_density": <display_density>,<br>"fps": <display_fps>,<br>"render_only": true<br> } |

-> **Note:** If you're running a benchmark against the `webrtc` platform, make sure to specify `"render_only": true` to launch the containers in render-only mode.
-Otherwise, the container creation will fail, because the `amc benchmark` command doesn't interact with the stream gateway for the benchmark execution.
+[note type="information" status="Note"]If you're running a benchmark against the `webrtc` platform, make sure to specify `"render_only": true` to launch the containers in render-only mode.
+Otherwise, the container creation will fail, because the `amc benchmark` command doesn't interact with the stream gateway for the benchmark execution.[/note]

 ## Stream Benchmarking

 As streaming involves more things to automate for a proper benchmark Anbox Cloud provides a dedicated benchmark tool which allows creating a streaming session, receiving the video/audio stream and collecting various statistics and optional also dumping the received stream to a local file.

-> **WARNING:** Right now the benchmark tool is only supported on a Linux system supporting snaps and on 64 bit x86 systems.
-Support for 64 bit ARM systems will be added at a later point.
+[note type="caution" status="Warning"]Right now the benchmark tool is only supported on a Linux system supporting snaps and on 64 bit x86 systems.
+Support for 64 bit ARM systems will be added at a later point.[/note]

 The benchmark tool comes with the `anbox-cloud-tests` snap which you can install with